helmedeiros/bre-go/docs/cookbook.md

 The key used internally is an unexported type, so no other middleware can collide with it or read the value through `ctx.Value(string)("correlation-id")` guesses.

-Listeners do not yet receive `context.Context`; for now, observers wanting per-execution correlation either (a) attach a per-request listener that captures the ID in its closure or (b) emit the correlation via an `ActionContext` callback that runs on every relevant rule.
-A future ADR will add ctx-aware listener interfaces (`OnRuleMatchedCtx` and the lifecycle variants) once a real caller shapes the requirements.
+Listeners do not receive `context.Context`; observers wanting per-execution correlation either (a) attach a per-request listener that captures the ID in its closure or (b) emit the correlation via an `ActionContext` callback that runs on every relevant rule.
+For distributed-tracing scenarios the `observability/otel` decorator (v0.17.0+) handles the ctx-propagation case directly: it wraps `Execute`, so it sees the ctx the caller passed in and tags the span automatically.

 ### Write rule conditions as strings